Plandemic: Background

-The COVID-19 pandemic is an ongoing pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which was first identified in December 2019 in Wuhan, China.
-The outbreak was declared an international health emergency by the World Health Organization (WHO) in January 2020 and a pandemic on March 11.
-Hundreds of millions of people contracted the disease, a percentage of whom died from it.
-As a result, travel restrictions, social distancing measures, and many other precautions have been taken to prevent the spread of COVID-19 while many vaccines underwent phased distribution in most countries.

-As with many medical topics, misinformation and conspiracy theories about the pandemic emerged and were spread both by private citizens and politicians.
-The misinformation focuses on the scale of the pandemic, the virus's origin, and disease prevention, diagnosis, and treatment.
-According to misinformation, the virus is either a bioweapon to control the population, a form of espionage, or an effect of 5G mobile networks.
+The COVID-19 pandemic was caused by the virus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), first identified in December 2019 in Wuhan, China, becoming a pandemic in 2020.
+Billions of people have contracted the disease and millions eventually died from it.
+As a result of the pandemic declaration, travel restrictions, social distancing measures, and many other precautions were enacted to try to prevent the spread of COVID-19 while vaccines were quickly developed and underwent phased distribution in most countries.
+Meanwhile, misinformation and conspiracy theories about the pandemic emerged, concerning the pandemic's scale, the virus' origin, diagnosis, and treatment.
+Among the popular conspiracy theory is that the virus is a bioweapon to control the population.
 Some people have claimed to have magical or faith-based cures for the disease.

-Judy Ann Mikovits (born 1957 or 1958) is a former American research scientist who is known for her discredited medical claims, such as the claim murine endogenous retroviruses are linked to chronic fatigue syndrome.
-Mikovits has been engaged in anti-vaccination activism and the promotion of conspiracy theories, and been accused of scientific misconduct.
-Prior to Plandemic, Mikovits expressed support for various COVID-19 conspiracy theories, claiming, for example, that the COVID-19 pandemic is a predictable flu season.
+Judy Anne Mikovits is a former American research scientist who is known for her discredited medical claims, such as the claim murine endogenous retroviruses are linked to chronic fatigue syndrome.
+Even prior to the pandemic, Mikovits was engaged in anti-vaccination activism and the promotion of conspiracy theories, and was accused of scientific misconduct.
+Prior to the release of Plandemic, Mikovits had expressed support for various COVID-19 conspiracy theories, claiming, for example, that the COVID-19 pandemic is a predictable flu season.

+Mikki Willis is a former model and actor who had been making several New Age documentary films and conspiracy videos.
+At age 25, he founded the New York/Los Angeles Theater of the Arts, where he made several experimental plays, before making his feature debut film, Shoe Shine Boys (1996).
+He owns a production company, Elevate Films, which operates under the 501(c)(3) non-profit Elevate Foundation, founded in 2006.
+At one point, it also operated a namesake film festival.
+He was also co-director, co-cinematographer, and co-editor of the documentary Neurons to Nirvana (2013), which makes therapeutic claims on psychedelics.
+Residing in Ojai, California, Willis has a wife and business partner, Nadia Salamanca, as well as two sons.
+He has a family YouTube channel, Elevate Family, where one of his videos encouraging young boys to be unashamed of their cross-gender interests went viral.
+In 2023, it was reported they were planning to launch an alternative learning center.

 Plandemic: The Hidden Agenda Behind Covid-19

 Summary

-The 26-minute video, titled Plandemic: The Hidden Agenda Behind Covid-19, promotes the conspiracist claim vaccines are "a money-making enterprise that causes medical harm", and themes of loss of free speech and free choice.
-It takes the form of an interview between the producer Mikki Willis and former researcher Judy Mikovits, who makes unsupported and false statements about SARS-CoV2, the disease it causes, and her own controversial history.
+The first installment of the trilogy, a 26-minute video titled Plandemic: The Hidden Agenda Behind Covid-19, promotes the conspiracist claim that vaccines are "a money-making enterprise that causes medical harm", exploring themes of the loss of free speech and free choice, also promoting parental autonomy against the pharmaceutical industry.
+It takes the form of an interview between Willis and Mikovits, who makes unsupported and false statements about SARS-CoV2, the disease it causes, and her own controversial history.